 7. Aim for seamless keyword integration.

-We all know that target keywords are important in your content.
+We all know that target keywords are important in your content and search engine optimization techniques and output.
 When those keywords are properly integrated, you’ll see an improvement in your organic search rankings.

 Keyword visibility in search results is an indication that you’ve listened to your customers and created helpful content without trying to manipulate Google.